 Electricity prices have no substantial impact on Wärtsilä's production costs.
-In the Energy Solutions business, high electricity prices support investments in new capacity from utility customers.
-Lower grid electricity prices do not favour investments by industrial customers in their own generating capacity.
+In the Energy Solutions business, high electricity prices support investments in new capacity by utility customers.
+Lower grid electricity prices do not favour investments in their own generating capacity by industrial customers.